Yuanping919/ORIE4741/Project Proposal.md

-# We have changed our topic and the latest update is on the mid term report
+> We have changed our topic and the latest update is on the mid term report.
-# Old proposal below
+> Old proposal below
 ## The Relationship between TED spread and volatility
 ## Background